 - Up to 36 months of benefits at the 100% level

-- Full tuition and fees paid directly to the school for all public school in-state students; tuition and fees are capped at a statutory maximum amount per academic year for those attending private or foreign schools
+- Full tuition and fees, paid directly to the school, for all public school in-state students; tuition and fees are capped for those attending private or foreign schools

 Can the Yellow Ribbon Program Be Used With the Fry Scholarship?

 In the past, the Yellow Ribbon program could not be used with the Fry Scholarship.

 However, the Harry W. Colmery Veterans Educational Assistance Act, signed into law Aug.
 17, 2017, brought several changes to education benefits for veterans.
 As of Aug.
 1, 2018, Fry Scholarship recipients can also use Yellow Ribbon benefits.

 How Do I Apply for the Fry Scholarship?

 You can apply for the Fry Scholarship online by signing into your VA.gov account.
 If you prefer to complete a paper form, download VA Form 22-5490, the Dependents’ Application for VA Education Benefits.
 Send it to the VA regional office where you want to go to school.
 If you’ve already started school, have a certifying official complete VA Form 22-1999, VA Enrollment Certification.